nulogy/design-system/icons/README.md

 `$ yarn add @nulogy/icons`

-They can then be used in your application like any other `SVG`.
+They can then be used in your application like any other `.svg`.

 ## ➕ Adding a new icon